johanseaxis/acap-native-sdk-examples/vdo-larod2/README.md

 Model and label files are downloaded from https://coral.ai/models/, when building the application.

-Which model that is used is configured through attributes in package.conf:
+Which model that is used is configured through attributes in manifest.json and the CHIP parameter in the Dockerfile.
+The attributes in manifest.json that configures model are:
-- APPOPTS, which contains the application command line options.
+- runOptions, which contains the application command line options.
+- friendlyName, a user friendly package name which is also part of the .eap file name.

-- OTHERFILES, shows files to be included in the package e.g. model.
-Files listed here are copied to the application directory during installation.
+The CHIP argument in the Dockerfile also needs to be changed depending on model.
+Supported values are CPU and EDGETPU.
+This argument controls which files are to be included in the package e.g. model.
+These files are copied to the application directory during installation.
-- PACKAGENAME, a user friendly package name which is also part of the .eap file name.

 Different devices support different chips and models.